SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/BYOD.md

 The origin of the new target coordinate system is set to the bottom left corner and all other targets reffer to this origin.

+<h2>Difficulties</h2>

+Since we wanted to utilize as many wire interactions as possible, we created a task that presented some difficulties during operation.
+One of the biggest challenges was the usage of two different wires.
+While executing the task, we had to ensure that both wires did not interfere with each other and impede their performance.
+We developed a well-prepared code sequence to solve this issue, which has been successful in practice.